 Breeding wrote the constitution and bylaws for the Oklahoma Quarter Horse Association and the Oklahoma Amateur Quarter Horse Association.
 He also drafted the format for the AQHA World Championship Show.
 He revised the AQHA Champion rule in 1968, served on the show and contest committee for 20 years and added his expertise to the AQHA Board of Directors for 34 years.
 Breeding was named an AQHA Honorary Vice President in 1987.

-He was inducted into the American Quarter Horse Hall of Fame in 2002.
+He was inducted into the American Quarter Horse Hall of Fame in 2002 and died in 2014.